laurentgauthier/p-traffic-signs/README.md

 ### Model training

-To train the model, I used an Adam optimizer with a batch size of 32 for 20 epochs.
+To train the model, the following were used:

+* an Adam optimizer
+* a batch size of 32
+* for 20 epochs

-My final model results were:
+The final model accuracy results were:

 * validation set accuracy of 95.2%
 * test set accuracy of 94.9%

 To break the glass ceiling sitting at around 90% of accuracy the following adjustments appear to have been critical:

 Getting to this has been quite a learning experience as it took me hundreds of experiments to start gaining an understanding of which